City of New York (1885 ship): Post-war life and Lou Kenedy

 In 1944, when she was laid up as a hulk in Quebec, a well known yachtsman Captain Lou Kenedy (1910–1991), bought her, converting her into a three-masted schooner.
-This was his fifth schooner.
 During refitting, Kenedy discovered that the ship's wheel, binnacle, and bell were the originals from the Samson.
 At some point, these were removed and replaced: when selling the ship, Kenedy retained these original items.
 They would eventually be auctioned off along with a ceremonial bell-pull that had been used to ring President Franklin D. Roosevelt on board at the 1933 Chicago World's Fair.

-Although Kenedy had come from a reasonably wealthy family, he had from an early age barely out of college embarked on a lifestyle choice of living almost permanently on the high seas, so all the ships he owned, in turn, had to work hard to maintain this lifestyle.
-To that end the ship over the years underwent several modifications, he immediately made her over into a schooner and sailed her under canvas for the first few years.
+Over the years the ship underwent several modifications.
+Kenedy immediately made her over into a schooner and sailed her under canvas for the first few years.
 When the money was found for it, a heavy diesel was installed, her topmasts were removed, and the bowsprit shortened.
 The more powerful engine exposed the drive shaft configuration to extra strain, and she would suffer from an ongoing problem of breaking shafts for the rest of her days.
-Kenedy in the main as routine used her for freighting lumber from Nova Scotia to New England ports in the summer, and trading salt from the Turks and Caicos Islands in the winter.
+Kenedy mainly used her for freighting lumber from Nova Scotia to New England ports in the summer, and trading salt from the Turks and Caicos Islands in the winter.
 On occasion, he would make trips to Greenland; once chartered by the Royal Canadian Air Force.
 In the fall of 1951 the U. S. Government chartered her for providing dormitory accommodation on a building contract in North Greenland.
 In the spring of 1952, Kenedy agreed to take his children to the West Indies for an Easter vacation, and she took on a cargo of lumber to defray costs and set forth returning via the Turks for a loading of salt.
 Out on the sea, the shaft broke and the family had to tow her using the lifeboat and its small engine, to Lunenburg, Nova Scotia; it took 33 days.
 The shaft problems only continued and Kenedy could see that the City had to go.